Solo - Essence of Japan

 - Bullet train journey (morning)

 Day 11 Kyoto

-This morning we embark on a cruise on Lake Ashi, from where stunning views of the snow-capped mountains can be seen.
-We continue by cable car to the Owakudani Valley and Hot Springs, lying in the crater of Mt Hakone.
-We later enjoy marvellous views of Tokyo Bay before continuing to our hotel.
+We drive to Hakone and embark on a cruise on Lake Ashi for stunning views of the snow-capped mountains.
+We’ll jump in a cable car all the way up to the Owakudani Valley and Hot Springs, in the crater of Mount Hakone.

 Day 14 Tokyo - UK

 Transfer to the airport for your return flight to the UK.
 Upon arrival your Titan vehicle will be waiting for the journey home.